 - The maximum duration of youth leave is 60 days for each recipient throughout his/her professional career.

 - Up to 20 days of youth leave can be granted over a two-year period.

 - The leave can be divided up into periods of a minimum of two days, unless it is for a consistent series of classes lasting for just one day each.

 For part-time employees, youth leave days are calculated as a proportion of working time.

 Youth leave cannot be attached to legal annual leave or to a period of sickness if the accumulated leave constitutes a continuous absence of more than three weeks.

 The legal provisions relating to social security and employment protection remain applicable for the duration of the youth leave.

 06 Compensatory allowance

-For employees, each day of leave granted entitles the recipient to a compensatory allowance equal to his/her average daily salary, paid by the employer.
+For employees, each day of leave granted entitles the recipient to a compensatory allowance equal to his/her average daily salary paid by the employer.
 The employer advances the allowance and is reimbursed by the State for the amount of the allowance and for the employer social security contributions.

-The compensatory allowance cannot exceed four times the minimum wage for unqualified workers (€7.994,36/grade 794,54 on 1 January 2017).
+The compensatory allowance may not exceed four times the minimum wage for unqualified workers (9.253,52 euros / index 877,01 at 1 April 2022).